 The following step is to focus on the buying experience.
 It’s essential to understand each step of your buyers’ journey and offer them enough resources.
 But also keep in mind to provide support materials for your sales team to make the selling process even more accessible.

 If you’re in need of ideas for improving the collaboration between sales and marketing teams, you can do marketing and sales meetings (I call them smarketing meetings) where both teams can share knowledge, procedures, and insights.
 Or you can use common boards like Miro, Trello, or Milanote, where you can set the goals and objectives.
-There are many ways to improve the collaboration and communication process between these two teams, so try and experiment with what works best for them.

 Create relevant content for sales enablement